Basics

 The life history method seeks to uncover all the different nuances of an individual's life.
 Photo by Mr Cup / Fabien Barral.

 Philosophically, life history research aligns with the interpretivist paradigm, where reality is understood to be subjective, multifaceted, and constructed through individual experiences and societal interactions.
-The focus is on 'emic' or insider's perspectives, recognizing that the meanings people attach to their experiences are of paramount importance.
+The focus is on 'emic' or insider's perspectives, recognizing that the meanings people attach to their experiences are of utmost importance.

 Life history research seeks to uncover the complexities, contradictions, continuities, and changes that constitute an individual's or group's life.
 Its central objective is to create a nuanced, holistic, and contextualized understanding of people's lived experiences.
 It aims to unveil the rich interplay between personal experiences and broader social, cultural, and historical structures.
 By interweaving individual narratives with social constructs, life history research can reveal how macro-level phenomena affect micro-level experiences and vice versa.